-Design Principle 4a: Centres
+Design Principle 4a: Local

-should act as the community hubs for local activity.
-The scale of the centres and the uses contained within them will ensure good levels of access to services and facilities for all residents, and will reinforce the objective of a self-contained settlement.
+facilities should act as community hubs for local activity.
+The scale of the neighbourhood centre and the uses contained within it will ensure good levels of access to local everyday needs, and will reinforce the objective of integrating new and existing communities.